katiehdunn/katiehdunn.github.io/_posts/2017-09-13-edu-life-stages.md

 ---
 layout: post
-title: "Chaos in the Classroom"
-excerpt: On blame, updating, how to win arguments
+title: "Life Stages of Education"
+excerpt: Courseload Senior Fall
 categories: [review]
 comments: true
 ---

-00:53, desk, 5W, Cambridge

 What is the goal of education? do facts even matter at all?

-My courses are currently: 11.124 (Looking Backwards and Forwards at Education), 11.129 (Educational Theory and Practice I), 12.420/601 [grad] (Physics and Chemistry of the Solar System/Essentials of Planetary Science), 21G.109 (Chinese Streamlined III), 21G.501 (Japanese I), 21M.600 (Intro to Acting).
+My courses are currently: 11.124 (Looking Backwards and Forwards at Education), 11.129 (Educational Theory and Practice I), 12.420/601 (Physics and Chemistry of the Solar System/Essentials of Planetary Science), 21G.109 (Chinese Streamlined III), 21G.501 (Japanese I), 21M.600 (Intro to Acting).

 Class is not about the notes, equations & other collected papers, but rather the unrecorded experiences, skills & memories.